 - Bolster your self-efficacy as you respond to challenges.

-- Apply self-compassion to your challenges as a learner.
+- Apply self-compassion as you attend to your holistic needs as a human and learner.

 Register on CLNx at the links below: